dlukerogers/about-me/README.md

 ## about-me

-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+I create a website that is all about me!
+I include my bio and other things about myself.
+I ask the user to answer yes or no questions about me before I give them access to the page.

 ### Author: Luke Rogers